 Exercise is one of the best ways to feel energized through the day, so if you’re feeling fatigues and exhausted instead, you should consider this sign as a red flag.
 Though it is true that we may feel tired after a workout, fatigue is much deeper than just “tired”.
 Fatigue rarely comes without respiratory problems when we are exercising, so this may be an important sign to look out for.

 Even if you are a healthy and fit person and work out often, you might end up feeling more sluggish than you should.
 This sluggishness comes because of the EIB, and has nothing to do with your actual fitness levels or how healthy you are.
-The right treatment can reduce this feeling, and it
+The right treatment can reduce this feeling, and it can get you to feel great about exercise again.

 3. Dry And Cool Environment